elastisys/terms/terms-of-service.md

 As a bare minimum, the Customer should configure IP allowlisting on Compliant Kubernetes Service Endpoints, such as the Kubernetes API.
 The Customer can easily request such IP allowlisting by filing a service ticket.

-The Customer can configure IP allowlisting on applications hosted inside a Compliant Kubernetes environment by following the public documentation at [https://elastisys.io/compliantkubernetes/user-guide/network-model/](https://elastisys.io/compliantkubernetes/user-guide/network-model/).
+The Customer can configure IP allowlisting on applications hosted inside a Compliant Kubernetes environment.
+The exact steps to follow are located at <https://elastisys.io/compliantkubernetes/user-guide/network-model/>.

 Upon request, Elastisys can support the customer in configuring IP allowlisting for external IT systems.
 Said external IT systems run outside Compliant Kubernetes, but need to be accessed by Customer Applications running inside Compliant Kubernetes.